user experience monitoring system.

 Email summaries of response themes, trends, and other data are automatically sent to internal product leadership.

-I created Slack channels that automatically send in customer feedback so stakeholders can see discuss feedback as it comes in.
+Our organization uses Slack heavily, so I created Slack channels that automatically send in customer feedback so stakeholders can see discuss feedback as it comes in.

 The system is used on a continual basis by Qualtrics stakeholders at every level.
 Customer issues are frequently addressed, and just as importantly, everyone at the company has the ability to remain connected to how customers.